Introduction

 Operation

-The Espar Eberspacher D2 is a diesel air heater designed to provide consistent heat in campervans, even in cold conditions.
-It works by drawing a small amount of diesel fuel from the vehicle’s tank and igniting it inside a sealed combustion chamber.
-The heat generated warms a heat exchanger, while a fan pushes clean, dry air over the exchanger and into the living space.
+The Espar D2 is a diesel air heater built to provide steady heat in campervans, even in cold weather.
+It works by drawing a small amount of diesel fuel from the vehicle’s tank and lighting it inside a sealed burn chamber.
+The heat made warms a heat exchanger, while a fan pushes clean, dry air over the exchanger and into the living space.

-Combustion air and exhaust gases remain fully isolated from interior air.
-This separation makes the D2 efficient and safe when installed and maintained correctly.
+Burn air and exhaust gases remain fully separate from inside air.
+This split makes the D2 efficient and safe when set up and cared for the right way.
 The heater adjusts output automatically based on temperature demand, reducing fuel use and power draw once the desired temperature is reached.

 How to Clear ESPAR Codes

 If the heater detects a fault, it may shut down and store an error code.
 Clearing the code alone will not fix the problem.
-The underlying issue must be addressed first to prevent repeat shutdowns.
+The real issue must be dealt with first to prevent repeat shutdowns.

 Before Clearing Codes